RemoteSensingTools/vSmartMOM.jl/README.md

 **Note: This section provides only a quick overview of the available modules in RadiativeTransfer.jl.**

-For in-depth examples, tutorials, and implementation details, please see the complete Documentation.
+For in-depth examples, tutorials, and implementation details, please see the complete <a href="http://tofu.gps.caltech.edu:5055">Documentation</a>.

 ### Ready to use: